aliKadon/flutter_slider_drawer/README.md

   - Provide RTL(RightToLeft),LTR(LeftToRight) and TTB(TopToBottom) slider open selection
   - Provide Custom Appbar support and you can also use plugin appBar with use of `SliderAppBar` widget
   - If you are using CupertinoApp then pass `isCupertino: true`
+    # new feature
+  - add onDrawerTap
+  - Customizing the open and close icon

 # Code